You have been admitted into our DMD Program as an Advanced Standing Student. Here is what you should be doing next:

 You must provide, by January 15th of the year in which you are commencing undergraduate dental education, proof of certification in cardiopulmonary resuscitation (CPR), level C or C+, and automated external defibrillation (AED) training.
 Certification must be granted, or fully recognised, by one of the following organisations: the Canadian Heart and Stroke Foundation, the Heart and Stroke Foundation, the Canadian Red Cross, St. John Ambulance, the American Heart Association, or the American Red Cross.

-- online recertification courses for students who have an expired acceptable certification; or
+- online recertification courses for students who have an expired acceptable certification;

-- blended courses (online + face‐to‐face) whenever organizations restart the practical part.
+- blended courses (online + in person).

-Your certification must be valid for at least the first year of your studies.
+NOTE ► Your certification must be valid for at least the first year of your studies.
 Students are responsible for maintaining valid certification for the duration of the program.

 Please note that you will need to be living in Montreal by the start of class.